yacosta738/yacosta738.github.io/src/pages/blog/d-the-dependency-inversion-principle.md

 ---
-title: '[D] The Dependency Inversion Principle'
+title: "[D] The Dependency Inversion Principle"
-description: This article discusses the Dependency Inversion Principle (DIP), the fifth principle of the SOLID design principles.
-DIP promotes a design where high-level modules are not tightly coupled to low-level modules, making the code more flexible and easier to maintain.
-The article provides an example of how to implement DIP in Kotlin to create a more adaptable and maintainable codebase.
+description: This article explores the Dependency Inversion Principle (DIP) in SOLID design principles, highlighting the benefits of creating flexible and easy-to-maintain code.
+It provides a Kotlin example for implementing DIP to achieve an adaptable codebase.
 date: 2023-03-18T11:07:18.301Z
 lang: en
 cover: /uploads/dependency-inversion-principle.png